justanotherdot/justanotherdot/site/posts/reading-review-2019.md

   you'll be rifling through often and without any clear ordering, and other times you may be looking for exactly a tutorial that starts and ends with a clear path (like a university course).
-"Database Internals" has a _lot_ of knowledge and it also does some of the best concise explanation of particular database concepts I've seen in books/videos/etc. so it straddles the line between reference book and tutorial, but in a way I think is appealing to more voracious students on the subject.
+"Database Internals" has a _lot_ of knowledge _and_ concise explanations of database concepts so it straddles the line between reference book and tutorial, but in a way I think is appealing to more voracious students on the subject.
 If you're looking for a simpler explanation of internals of databases with less meat or details there is the [CMU Database course](https://www.youtube.com/channel/UCHnBsf2rH-K7pn09rb3qvkA/playlists)